 Bill Parsons earned his B.A. from the University of Maine and his M.A. and Ph.D. from the University of Toronto.
-He teaches courses in ancient and modern political thought, as well as comparative politics.
-Other duties include serving as the department chair, Carroll College's pre-law advisor, and the faculty advisor to Carroll's chapter of Pi Sigma Alpha.
-Bill's current project is a study of the political thought of Machiavelli.
-When he is not rigorously appraising student essays, he can be found getting himself lost on the back roads of Montana.
-You may view Bill's curriculum vitae here.
+He teaches courses in ancient and modern political thought.
+Other duties include serving as the director of the Constitutional Studies Center, Carroll College's pre-law advisor, and the director of Carroll's Honors Scholars Program.
+Bill's forthcoming book, Machiavelli's Gospel, is a study of the political thought of Machiavelli.
+When he is not rigorously appraising student essays, he can be found chasing his infant daughter.
+You can view Bill's curriculum vitae here.